 Hi, I’m Mandy Cochran, the Creative Director at Marketwake and I’ve been a creative professional for the last 15 years and along the way I’ve learned a lot about how to sort of create energy and get the best work out of myself and other creative employees.
 Since we’ve been talking about curiosity I really felt like this was a perfect fit because curiosity is really where innovation and creativity are born.
 Inventive solutions and groundbreaking changes in process really come from someone who’s willing to ask what if and this curiosity isn’t just the birth of a creative ask it’s really that continual thread that runs through all creative action and I feel like without it our work becomes a lot less effective.

-To be honest most people are inherently curious and there are a lot of reasons why.
 Curiosity is often an action, a personality trait or a characterization that is associated with procrastination, childishness, or intrusiveness like just being nosy.
 However, I’ve found that curiosity is the key to innovation and creativity so it really does require some of those mental, and sometimes, social boundaries to be crossed.

 A lot of people will stifle curiosity because they assume that what they believe, what they know, or whatever they’ve experienced through their own lens is inherently right.